rlmcl/rescan/README.md

 - **Feed it only the data it needs**

-   If you are only generating statistics for certain regions (eg specified using `-r`/`--regions`) then consider also only outputting data relevant to these regions from SAMtools.
+   If you are only generating statistics for certain regions (eg specified using `-r`/`--regions`) then consider also only inputting data relevant to these regions from SAMtools.
 Bear in mind that for the edges of your regions you will also need SAM data +/- some distance (eg, say, 500 bases) so that you will accurately count reads orientated into your loci of interest.
 One sensible solution is `samtools view in.bam -L regions1.bed | rescan -r regions2.bed [...]`, where `regions2.bed` contains your regions of interest and `regions1.bed` contains those regions extended by +/- 500 bp.

 - **REscan doesn't do variant calling _per se_**